Post-Abortion Stress Syndrome

 When women undergo abortions, all criteria for a triggering event are met.
 First, whether one views the unborn child as a person or not, its destruction is an experience of death.
 Second, many abortions are invasive procedures, which can evoke feelings of sexual violation.
 Lastly, women can experience bodily injury in the form of pain, bleeding, and organ damage.

-While every abortion may qualify as an exposure to trauma, not everyone who is exposed to it develops PASS.
+While every abortion may qualify as an exposure to trauma, not everyone who is exposed to it develops PTSD, or PASS.
 Some may develop symptoms associated with the traumatic event, while others are less affected by it.
 Nevertheless, as we shall see, research shows that a significant number of people do develop symptoms.

-Post-Abortion Stress Syndrome in Women
+Post-Abortion Syndrome in Women

 Many other women in the study reported various other symptoms.
 These included examples of avoidance, intrusion, hyperactivity, and cognitive difficulties associated with the procedure.
 Nearly a quarter of the American sample had trouble being near babies, difficulty sleeping, and difficulty controlling anger.
 American women generally had more negative effects and more symptoms of PTSD related to their abortions.
 Russian women, however, had higher rates of cognitive disruption.

-Researches also explored the reasons for the differences in PTSD symptoms between Americans and Russians.
+Researchers also explored the reasons for the differences in PTSD symptoms between Americans and Russians.
 One factor is that American women were more likely to report prior traumatic events, even if these didn’t cause PTSD.
 And so, abortion may exacerbate prior traumas.
 Alternatively, the researchers suggest that cultural differences make it difficult to diagnose PTSD in non-western nations.

-In another study of women who had abortions in Belarus, a much larger percentage of women experienced symptoms of PTSD.
+In another study of women who had abortion in Belarus, a much larger percentage of women experienced symptoms of PTSD.
 Though many women stated that they experienced relief after abortions, 32% had nightmares, and 76% had flashback episodes.
 96% reported avoiding thinking about the abortion, and 92% experienced distress at exposure to reminders of the abortion.
 48% had trouble sleeping.
 48% had anxiety and panic attacks.
 78% experienced depression connected with the procedure.

 Though there is very little anti-abortion rhetoric in Belarus, guilt remained a constant among these women.
 As many as 80% expressed feelings of guilt over what they had done.
 Many more struggled with feelings that they would not be forgiven by God.
 This was very surprising to researchers since most of the women were not religious.
 Even those with little to no religious association of any kind often related that they felt they deserved divine punishment.
 Many felt a strong need for forgiveness, seeking it in cemeteries or churches, or by trying to form connections with their unborn child.